Thread Colors & Placement Guide

 • Gradients are simplified into solid steps or hatching for clean embroidery.

 We’ll include a color-callout on your proof.
-Physical sew-outs available for mission-critical matches.
+Physical sew-outs are available for mission-critical matches.

 Standard Logo Placements